The Great Glacial Adventure

 Day 1 | July 23, 2020 | Nimpo Lake

-This amazing trip will start at the meeting point at Stewrt's Lodge in Nimpo Lake.
+This amazing trip will start at the meeting point at Stewart's Lodge in Nimpo Lake.

 Day 2 | July 24, 2020 | Welcome to the amazing Coastal Mountains

 Our trip will start by flying with a couple small float planes from Nimpo Lake to Ape Lake (Symphony Lake).
-This is an amazing flight that will take us over the massive Monarch Ice Field, along some big cliffs, many water falls and beautiful turquoise lakes.
+This is an amazing flight that will take us over the massive Monarch Ice Field, along some big cliffs, many sheer waterfalls and beautiful turquoise lakes.

 We'll set up our tent camp at Ape Lake and go for a day hike to the smaller glacier, right in front of us.

-With some luck we'll be able to explore the water falls, ice cave and much more.
+With some luck we'll be able to explore the waterfalls, ice caves and much more before camping beneath the vast night sky at Ape Lake.

 Day 3 | July 25, 2020 | Ape Glacier